Land (2021 film): Production

 In April 2019, it was announced Robin Wright would star in and direct the film, from a screenplay by Jesse Chatham and Erin Dignam.
 In October 2019, Demián Bichir and Kim Dickens joined the cast of the film, with Focus Features distributing.
 Jessica Lange was set to star in the lead role but dropped out due to scheduling conflicts.

 Principal photography took place over 29 days in October 2019 in the Rockies west of Calgary in Alberta, Canada.

 The great changes of weather in those parts meant that the four seasons of the two years of the screenplay's duration could be filmed in just one month.

-Edee's cabin was located on Moose Mountain, and the Elbow River in the Bragg River Land is featured in many scenes.
+Edee's cabin was located on Moose Mountain, and the Elbow River in the Bragg Creek area is featured in many scenes.
 The town scenes were filmed in Didsbury, Alberta, at the Didsbury District Health Services (hospital), on 19th Avenue (JD's Restaurant) and 20th Avenue.